 How to Prune a China Doll

-A China doll houseplant becomes leggy in the low light conditions.
+A China doll houseplant becomes leggy in low light conditions.
 A leggy plant is one that has too much distance between branches and leaves so that it looks bare.
 Increasing the amount of light the plant receives helps prevent this problem, and you can also prune the plant to prevent legginess.
 Every few months, select one long stem and cut it back.
 New growth will begin just below the cut.

 When a stem dies, it becomes brittle and loses its leaves.
 Remove the dry, brittle stems completely.
 You can also remove stems that are growing in the wrong direction and those that are misshapen.